Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Celestial Flail

-*Celestial Flail* (Chinese: 天棓, Pinyin: Tiān Bàng) consists of 5 stars northeast of the *Girl's Bed*, a big stick, like the *Celestial Spear*, also a defensive weapon.
+*Celestial Flail* (Chinese: 天棓, Pinyin: Tiān Bàng) consists of 5 stars northeast of the *Woman's Bed*, a big stick, like the *Celestial Spear*, also a defensive weapon.

 ##### Royals